Topological aspects of the NS5-brane: Consequences for the action and partition function

 \subsection{The action via cohomology operations}

-We will now show that the topological action involving the degree four field is generated by cohomology operations and leads to a quadratic refinement of a bilinear form.
-We will make us of some of the constructions in \cite{CV} and \cite{Th}.
+We will now show that the topological action involving the cohomology class of the degree four field $F_4$ is generated by cohomology operations and leads to a quadratic refinement of a bilinear form.
+We will make use of some of the constructions in \cite{CV} and \cite{Th}.